x0urc3/avrunit/README.md

 # avrunit
+A unit testing framework for AVR software development.

+## Feature
+1. A minimalist test framework i.e SLOC < 70
-This repository demonstrate unit testing for AVR software development.
-Test result could be stored in EEPROM or transmitted using USART.
+2. Test result could be stored in EEPROM (default) or sent to host using USART.
+3. Tested with GCC and CMake with [avr-toolchain.cmake](https://github.com/x0urc3/avr-toolchain.cmake)

 # Getting Started
 ## Usage
-1. Include a minimal header file ```avrunit.h``` in the test unit source code
+1. Include a header file ```avrunit.h``` in the test unit source code
-2. By default, unit test results are stored in target AVR EEPROM.
-Declare ```AU_OUTPUT_SETUP()``` and redefine ```AU_OUTPUT()``` to redirect results to different output interface i.e. USART.
+2. Declare ```AU_OUTPUT_SETUP()``` and redefine ```AU_OUTPUT()``` to redirect results to different output interface i.e. USART.

 ## Assertion Summary
-Avrunit provides elementary assert test to reduce binary footprint size.
+avrunit provides elementary assert test to reduce binary footprint size.
 The assert test available are

     AU_ASSERT(condition)